Northern Lights Iceland

 Northern Light Tours Iceland

-To increase your chances of seeing the northern lights, take part in one of the many tours on offer.
+To increase your chances of seeing the northern lights, take part in one of the many tours that are offered.
 From central hotels in Reykjavik you will find yourself within easy reach of some of the most professional northern lights tours in Iceland.
 Many of these companies will collect and drop off visitors in central Reykjavik.
 Experienced guides are familiar with the aurora forecast and know when the best time and conditions are to see them.
 These tours are often combined with some of Iceland’s most popular attractions, such as the exclusive central hotels in Reykjavik.